Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Preliminaries

 According to the property of the demand, we define three well-known versions.
 If each customer's demand must be delivered in one tour, we call it \emph{unsplittable $k$-MCVRP}.
 If a customer's demand can be split into several tours, we call it \emph{splittable $k$-MCVRP}.
 If each customer's demand is a unit, we call it \emph{unit-demand $k$-MCVRP}.

 In the following, we use CVRP to denote MCVRP with $m=1$, i.e., only one depot.
-Unless otherwise specified, we think that $k$-MCVRP satisfies the fixed-destination property.
-Moreover, if it holds the non-fixed-destination property, we called it \emph{non-fixed $k$-MCVRP}.
+Unless otherwise specified, $k$-MCVRP satisfies the fixed-destination property.
+If it holds the non-fixed-destination property, we called it \emph{non-fixed $k$-MCVRP}.